quicwg/base-drafts/draft-ietf-quic-http.md

 HTTP semantics ({{!SEMANTICS=I-D.ietf-httpbis-semantics}}) are used for a broad range of services on the Internet.
-These semantics have most commonly been used with HTTP/1.1, over a variety of transport and session layers, and with HTTP/2 over TLS.
+These semantics have most commonly been used with HTTP/1.1 and HTTP/2.
+HTTP/1.1 has been used over a variety of transport and session layers, while HTTP/2 has been used primarily with TLS over TCP.
 HTTP/3 supports the same semantics over a new transport protocol, QUIC.

 ## Prior versions of HTTP

 HTTP/1.1 ({{?HTTP11=I-D.ietf-httpbis-messaging}}) uses whitespace-delimited text
 fields to convey HTTP messages.
 While these exchanges are human-readable, using whitespace for message formatting leads to parsing complexity and excessive tolerance of variant behavior.

-Because HTTP/1.x does not include a multiplexing layer, multiple TCP connections are often used to service requests in parallel.
+Because HTTP/1.1 does not include a multiplexing layer, multiple TCP connections are often used to service requests in parallel.
 However, that has a negative impact on congestion control and network efficiency, since TCP does not share congestion control across multiple connections.

 HTTP/2 ({{?HTTP2=RFC7540}}) introduced a binary framing and multiplexing layer to improve latency without modifying the transport layer.
 However, because the